'Breaking Bad' actor Mike Batayeh dies at 52 - ExBulletin

 ‘Breaking Bad’ actor Mike Batayeh dies at 52

-actor and comedian, mike batayewhich “Breaking Bad” fans experienced as the manager of Gustavo’s infamous laundromat died… TMZ has learned.
+(WGHP) Actor Mike Batayeh, best known for his role in the hit TV series ‘Breaking Bad,’ has died aged 52, according to TMZ.

-Mike’s family tell us that Batayeh died June 1 in his sleep from a heart attack while at his home in Michigan.
-His sister Diane says his death was very sudden, as he had no heart history.
+Detroit native Batayeh played Dennis Markowski, the manager of Gustavo Fring’s Lavandera Brillante industrial laundry.
+He appeared in three episodes in 2011 and 2012.

-A family statement on his passing reads: “He will be greatly missed by those who loved him and his great ability to bring laughter and joy to so many people.”
+“He will be greatly missed by those who loved him and his great ability to bring laughter and joy to so many people,” his family said in a statement.

-Mike appeared in 3 episodes from 2011 to 2012 on the award-winning AMC hit as Dennis Markowski, the manager of the Lavandera Brillante industrial laundry.
+Batayeh’s family told TMZ that the actor died of a heart attack in his sleep at his Michigan home.
+According to his obituaryhe died on June 1.
+He had no known heart problems.

-The laundry, owned by Gustavo Fring, served as a disguise for the meth lab where Bryan Cranstonis Walter White and Aaron PaulJesse Pinkman has produced tons of products.
+“A devastating loss of a huge life Mike Batayah, you were everyone’s friend,” said Detroit-based screenwriter and director Rola Nashef. job on Facebook.
+“And I mean everyone.
+There isn’t a person I’ve introduced you to or a waitress who took our order that you haven’t made laugh, think, inspire and encourage.
+You wanted to see us all win.
+I still can’t believe this news.

 |